Marshfield police issue warning after young trick-or-treater given Twizzlers containing needles

 MARSHFIELD, MASS.
 (WHDH) - Marshfield police are warning the public after a young trick-or-treater was given Twizzlers Twists with sewing needles hidden inside the candy.

-The two unpunctured packages were received by a 3-year-old boy in the Brant Rock area, according to the police department.
+The two unpunctured packages were received by a 3-year-old boy in the Brant Rock area, according to police.

 Carol Keating, the boy’s grandmother, contacted the police after his mother made the horrifying discovery and snapped a photo.